jfgagnon00/Unity-Voxelizer/README.md

 * Limited to static mesh
 * Voxelization outputs limited to mesh vertex color.
-* Voxelization still buggy
+* Voxelization still has some minor issues
-* Visualization is minimal
+* Visualization is based on Unity Standard shader
 * LOD not implemented

 # Credits